-To assist the above, a Health and Safety Action Plan will be developed with specific, measureable, achievable, realistic and timely (SMART) outcomes.
+To assist the above, employee and landlord specific Health and Safety Action Plans will be developed with specific, measureable, achievable, realistic and timely (SMART) outcomes.

 3. Links to other policies

 The Health and Safety Policy will overarch all operational and employee related policies and documents.
 In particular the: